awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 }
 ```

 The following example performs an `UpdateItem` operation\.
-It tries to reduce the `Price` of a product by 75—but the condition expression prevents the update if the current `Price` is below 500\.
+It tries to reduce the `Price` of a product by 75—but the condition expression prevents the update if the current `Price` is less than or equal to 500\.

 ```
 aws dynamodb update-item \